wcheek/cdk-url-shortener/README.md

 design interview question for software engineering jobs.
 So I decided to ask, how hard is it to actually build one?

-Turns out with AWS CDK, it's pretty easy, since you can define pretty much all of the infrastructure as code (a strategy known as IaC).
+Turns out with AWS CDK, it's pretty easy, since you can define all of the infrastructure as code - a strategy known as IaC.
+That is, if you just set up an AWS account (free tier should be enough) and run `cdk deploy`, you can have all of the AWS resources and endpoints up and running (and automatically scaling, since it's AWS).
 Once deployed, this URL shortener lets you:

 * create URLs by calling `/create?url=http://www.example.com`
 * visit URLs by calling `/visit/XXXXX`